edgewood1/react-reviews/README.md

 ## The app

-This is a simple app with two views:
+The spec for this app requires two views:
-- the 'list view' shows a series of objects
+1. the 'list view' that shows the rating, username, and date on each object
-- click on an object to see details in the 'detail view'
+    - click on a card to see details in the 'detail view'
+2. the 'detail view' that shows 2 cards: a main card with object details + a review card with the review
+    - click the arrow to return
+    - if no review is present, click the + to add a review
+    - if a review is present, click the edit button to revise the review
+    - only one review is allowed per object.

+Other details
+- shouldn't use typescript
+- should be responsive, so both pages scale to phone or desktop
-- 'detail view' allows for adding / editing a single review
+- consider adding a test

 ## Steps for running this app

+`nvm use stable` - run stable node

 `npm run install` - install dependencies